The Birthstone for July

 Garnet and tourmaline are also regularly mistaken for ruby.

-A heat treatment can remove any internal flaws.
+Heat treatment can remove any internal flaws.
 Heat treating has now become a common practice.
 A ruby with no internal flaws can indicate that it could well have been heat-treated.

 Imperfections within the gemstone, called rutile needles or silk, are common and can increase its value, (especially if it is a ‘cat’s eye’ or ‘star’ effect, caused by the light reflecting off the rutile needles within the stone) and are often a way of identifying the gemstone’s authenticity.